CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Related Works

-\textbf{Unsupervised 3D Representation Learning for LiDAR Point Clouds. }Contrastive pre-training on different views of images have demonstrated promising performance in image domain~\citep{he2020momentum, tian2019contrastive, NEURIPS2020_70feb62b, NEURIPS2020_f3ada80d, wang2020DenseCL} and PointContrast~\citep{xie2020pointcontrast} is the pioneering work for unsupervised contrastive learning on \textit{indoor-scene} point clouds.
-Together with the following works including~\citep{hou2021exploring, liu2020p4contrast}, they rely on the assumption of static scenes that have been registered for constructing adequate views.
-To extend their ideas to outdoor-scene LiDAR point clouds,~\citep{liang2021exploring} augment single frame of point cloud to build views and~\citep{huang2021spatio} utilizes point clouds at different timestamps as views for unsupervised contrastive learning.
-However, as discussed in section \ref{section: introduction}, the views built in ~\citep{liang2021exploring} are too similar while those in~\citep{huang2021spatio} are hard to find correct correspondence, which violate the property for adequate views in contrastive learning as proposed in~\citep{NEURIPS2020_4c2e5eaa} and make their representations unable to transfer to datasets collected by different LiDAR sensors.
-In this work, we propose to use point clouds from vehicle and infrastructure to construct views in contrastive learning and introduce task-relevant information with a shape-context prediction pre-training goal to learn better 3D representation.
+\textbf{Unsupervised 3D Representation Learning. }As shown in (a) of Fig. \ref{figure: summary of unsupervised 3D representation learning pipeline.}, unsupervised 3D representation learning aims to pre-train only for one time and downstream to different architectures on various datasets and tasks to achieve performance gain.
+PointContrast~\citep{xie2020pointcontrast} is the pioneering work for unsupervised contrastive learning on \textit{indoor-scene} point clouds, which relies on the reconstructed point clouds for constructing adequate views.
+To extend their ideas to outdoor-scene point clouds, GCC-3D and ProposalContrast~\citep{liang2021exploring,yin2022proposal} augment single frame of point cloud to build views and STRL~\citep{huang2021spatio} utilizes point clouds at different timestamps as views for contrastive learning.
+Alongside contrastive learning, authors in~\citep{hu2021safe} propose to use safe space prediction as a pretext task for self-supervised representation learning.
+However, as discussed in Sec. \ref{section: introduction}, previous works fail to build suitable views and their learned representations are unable to transfer to datasets collected by different LiDAR sensors.
+In this paper, we propose to use point clouds from vehicle and infrastructure to construct views in contrastive learning and also extend the idea of shape context to introduce task-relevant information with a local-distribution prediction goal.
+The performance change after initialized with different methods are shown in (b) of Fig. \ref{figure: summary of unsupervised 3D representation learning pipeline.}. \methodshorthand\ generally improve the performance and achieve more performance gains than other pre-training methods for different detectors on different datasets.